asweigart/hobson/README.md

     win = hobson.Window(80, 25, 'Temp Convert')

 The `win` global variable contains a "god object" for our app.
-This is a programming anti-pattern, but Hobson is made for quick and dirty apps.
+This is a programming anti-pattern, but Hobson is made for quick and dirty apps so this bit of inelegance is ignored.

 Next, we'll create the text boxes: